Chengqunniu/T2A2/README.md

   Address model has one-to-many relationship with postcode table.
 One address has one and only one postcode.
 Many addresses may have same postcode.
 To achieve this relationship, I have created a foreign key (postcode_id) in the address model to link these two models.
 And I used relationship() method from sqlalchemy to connect these two tables.
 Within each model, I assigned a variable to this method, and name the variable as the name of the related model.
 The variable will be single if the related model is on the many side of the relationship.
 And it will be plural if the related model is on the one side of the relationship.
 Because on the one side of the relationship, it means each record links to many records on the many side of the relationship.
 For example, the name of the relationship() method is postcode in the address model and the name of the relationship() method is addresses in the postcode model.
 Address is on many side and each address only has one postcode.
 Postcode is on one side and each postcode links to many addresses.
 Within each relationship() method, the first parameter is the related model name.
 Followed by a parameter called 'back_populates'.
 Back_populates indicate the name of the relationship() method in the related model.
 For example, 'back_populates'='addresses' in the address model.
 This is same for all relationship() method in this project.

   If the id of the current model has been used as the foreign key in the related model, developers could also define cascade deletion in the relationship() method of the current model.
 For example, address model links to the customer model, and the id of address table is used as foreign key in the customer table.
 So I can define cascade deletion in the address model, once the instance of the current model has been deleted, all related instance in the other table will be deleted as well.
 If cascade deletion is not defined, the instance of the current model can not be deleted if the id of the instance is used as the foreign key in the related table.
+In this case, the address can not be deleted if its being used by the customer.

   Schema defines the response back to the client.
 It will return fields listed in the meta class.
 It allows me to display data from the related model together with the data from the current model.
 This is achieved by using fields.Nested function.
 For example, I have used fields.Nested function from marshamllow to display associated postcode data in the address data.
 Nesting properties also allows me to determine which fields of the postcode model should be displayed in the address data.
 This can be achieved by using only or exclude parameter within the function.
 Fields.Nested function should be defined within the schema and assigns to the same variable as the relationship() method.
 This variable should also be added into the fields list.